l0gicx/ai-model-bypass/README.md

 </ul>

 # 🧪 Testing Place
-This area will be used for testing jailbreak prompts,if you find that this prompt work on a model please report it back
+This area will be used for testing jailbreak prompts,if you find that this prompt does work on a model please report it back.

 ### 📌 Models Reported